User0332/webpy/docs/source/routes.md

 ```

+Every filesystem route comes with an index file and a config file.
+The `config.json` file contains only the property `"methods"` by default, but may contain any [options](https://flask.palletsprojects.com/en/2.3.x/api/?highlight=route%20options#flask.Flask.add_url_rule:~:text=options%20(t.Any)%20%E2%80%93%20Extra%20options%20passed%20to%20the%20Rule%20object.) that are valid to pass to `app.route()`.

 ### HTML

 To create a filesystem route that serves a static HTML file, use `webpy route` to create the route, delete the generated `index.py` file in the route directory, and replace it with `index.html`.
 Write your new HTML in `index.html`.